-\end{remark} The main result is the following, it is the key to prove Theorem \ref{PoincarthmMer} and the proof paves the way to the logarithmic Sobolev case: \begin{theorem} Let $(K_t)_{t \ge 1}$ be a sequence of Markov transitions operators and $(\pi_t)_{t\ge 1}$ a sequence of elements of $\mathcal{M}_{<+\infty}(V)$.
-Assume $\{(K_t,\pi_t)\}_{t\ge 1}$ is a finite non-decreasing environment.
-Let $ \lambda_t$ be the second highest eigenvalue of $Q_t$.\\ Then,
+Our main result is the following, it is the key to prove Theorem \ref{PoincaréthmMer} and the proof paves the way to the logarithmic Sobolev case: \begin{theorem} Let $(K_t)_{t \ge 1}$ be a sequence of Markov transitions operators and $(\pi_t)_{t\ge 1}$ a sequence of $\mathcal{M}_{<+\infty}(V)$.
+Assume that the sequence $\{(K_t,\pi_t)\}_{t\ge 1}$ is a finite non-decreasing environment.
+Let $\lambda_t$ be the second highest eigenvalue of $Q_t$.\\ Then,

 And,

 \end{theorem}